andrewkchan/deepseek.cpp/README.md

 This is an CPU-only inference implementation for the DeepSeek family of large language models written in C++, based on [Yet Another Language Model](https://github.com/andrewkchan/yalm).

-Support is as follows:
+## Why?

+I was initially adding DeepSeek support to `yalm` but realized that the changes were large and complex enough that it might ruin the simplicity of that project.
+Maybe at some point I'll upstream the changes, but for fun I've decided to fork them into a separate, smaller, leaner codebase.
+Folks who want DeepSeek support on low-end CPU-only devices may also find this useful, especially since this program doesn't require a Python runtime and is tiny compared to other inference engines (<2k LOC not including `fmt` and `json`, vs. >250k for llama.cpp and vllm).

+## Model support

 | Model      | F8E5M2 | F8E4M3 | FP16 | BF16 | FP32 |
 | -----      | ------ | ------ | ---- | ---- | ---- |